-USC might be hiring Kingsbury, the OC every team wanted
+USC lands Kliff Kingsbury, the OC every team wanted

 The consistent defensive letdowns kept Texas Tech stuck in neutral and eventually led to Kingsbury’s firing.
 But what if he was in charge of nothing but offense?

-Like Lane Kiffin’s three-year stint at Alabama (oh god, what if Alabama hires Kingsbury?), similarly making Kingsbury an offensive coordinator while someone else is in charge of keeping teams off the scoreboard just makes too much sense.
+Like Lane Kiffin’s three-year stint at Alabama (oh god, what if Alabama hired Kingsbury?), similarly making Kingsbury an offensive coordinator while someone else is in charge of keeping teams off the scoreboard just makes too much sense.

 Kingsbury has developed several NFL quarterbacks